Taste Before Tools

 Professionals select quickly because they know what they want before they start looking.
 They don't need to hear every option because they can hear the result in their head and pick the tool that gets there fastest.

-This intentional decision-making.
+This is intentional decision-making.
 Before reaching for a tool, ask: what am I trying to achieve?
 If you can't answer specifically, browsing probably won't help.
 Figure out what you want first, then select the tool.

 Tools as Vehicles for Intent